Longtime Companion: September 7, 1984

 Paul is hospitalized with toxoplasmosis.
 Sean is also hospitalized.
 Willy visits Sean and is so terrified of becoming infected that he dons a surgical mask and protective gown and, when Sean kisses him on the neck, excuses himself to the bathroom to scrub the spot.
-Michael (Michael Schoeffling) is also visiting Sean, bringing with him homeopathic preparations and a book by Louise Hay.
+Michael is also visiting Sean, bringing with him homeopathic preparations and a book by Louise Hay.
 Howard visits Paul and breaks down sobbing.
 Paul tries to reassure and comfort him.

 March 22, 1985

 Sean has deteriorated to the point of dementia.
 David is helping with his writing and deceiving the studio into thinking that Sean is still able to work.
 Fuzzy tries to get Howard a movie role but the producer refuses to cast him because of the rumor that he has AIDS.
-The same rumor got him fired from his role on Other People.
+The same rumor threatened his role on Other People until Fuzzy got him out of his contract.
 Paul is back in the hospital following a seizure.
 David takes Sean for a walk but has to take him home when Sean urinates in a fountain at a park.
 That night Willy catches Fuzzy checking himself for swollen glands and they talk about their fear of dying.
-"What do you think happens when we die?"
-Fuzzy asks.
-"We get to have sex again" is Willy's reply.

 January 4, 1986

 Sean has deteriorated to the point of near-catatonia and is in constant pain.
 He has to be strapped into his bed and has lost control of his bowels and bladder and has to wear adult diapers as a result.
-After sending Sean's nurse on an errand, David sits with Sean and tells him that it is all right to let go.
+After sending Sean's nurse Henry on an errand, David sits with Sean and tells him that it is all right to let go.
 Sean dies.
 Willy and Lisa come by to help David, and they pick out a suit for Sean to wear to be cremated.
-Fuzzy calls Gay Men's Health Crisis to find a funeral home.
-In a rare moment of levity, Lisa and Willy stumble across a slinky red dress in Sean's closet and consider giving it to the undertaker.
-Ultimately they decide against it, since "it needs a hat.
-A big Bea Lillie thing!"
+Fuzzy calls GMHC to find a funeral home.
+Lisa and Willy stumble across a slinky red dress in Sean's closet and consider giving it to the undertaker, but ultimately decide against it.

 The four go to a Chinese restaurant to write Sean's obituary and include David as his "longtime companion".

 May 16, 1987

-David has died in his sleep, and this is the day of his memorial service.
-Bob (Brian Cousins) and Willy eulogize him.
+David has died, and this is the day of his memorial service.
+Bob and Willy eulogize him.
 At the following reception, the friends recall a time when David tried on his sister's wedding dress, accidentally tripped, and fell down the stairs, still wearing it.